 Neil Taft Shares Grandparenting Tips and Insights on the Rebel Rootz Show with Evonne Varady

-Neil Taft is a great-great grandpa, grandparenting expert, author, and speaker based in North Carolina.
+Neil Taft is a great-great grandpa, grandparenting expert, author, and speaker based in Leland, North Carolina.
 He has written four books on grandparenting, published nearly 500 articles on family connection, and reached millions of grandparents worldwide through speaking and viral content.

 Neil Taft has written four books: Caring Grandparents, Good to Great Grandparenting, Grandparents’ Rights, and No Greater Loss.
 Each focuses on practical strategies for building intentional, lasting connections across generations.